nickmmark/veri-cleanse/README.md

 ![proposed end to end solution](https://github.com/nickmmark/hand-hi-gene/blob/master/figures/proposed_sysem_overview.png)

+* This system could be valuable both in the developed and developing world.
+Sadly, more than 150 years after Semmelweis demonstrated the benefit of handwashing in obstetrics, HAI remains one of the leading causes of infant mortality in the developing world.
+Thus A low cost easy ot use system of monitoring hand washing could millions worldwide.

 * Although the largest benefit might be realized in the healthcare space, there are many groups that could benefit from this product
    * hospitals
    * clinics